 Under simple start, a single-user license is packaged with the basic edition of QuickBooks.
 All the data from excel files may be easily migrated.
-However, access is restricted to two accounting experts, namely the accountant and the bookkeeper.
+However, access restricts to two accounting experts, namely the accountant and the bookkeeper.

 This version comprises more features than the Simple Start edition.
 Under the Essential Version, you can activate three user licenses at the same time.
 However, you have to make invoices and payments on the backdate.

-This version is recently released by QuickBooks.
+QuickBooks released this plus version very recently.
 Users get more benefits from it than previous versions combined.
 This edition allows for a total of 5 user licenses.
 However, it will track your inventory in real-time and will make it simple to produce purchase orders.

 2. QuickBooks Desktop